pololu/pololu-tic-software/BUILDING.md

     nix-build -A linux-x86

-The name `linux-x86` in the command above is the name of an attribute in the set defined in `default.nix`, which specifies that we want to build the architecture for a Linux machine running on an i686 processor.
+The name `linux-x86` in the command above is the name of an attribute in the set defined in `default.nix`, which specifies that we want to build the software for a Linux machine running on an i686 processor.
 You can specify `win32` instead to get a version for Windows, and you can look in `default.nix` to see the names of other supported platforms.